expfactory/expfactory/docs/pages/1-generate.md

               docker build -t expfactory/experiments .
 ```

+Before you generate your recipe, in the case that you want "hard coded" defaults (e.g., set as defaults for future users) read the [custom build](#custom-build) section below to learn about the variables that you can customize.
+If not, then rest assured that these values can be specified when a built container is started.

 ## Container Generation
 Now we would go to the folder (`/tmp/my-experiment`) to bulid our experiments container.
 We
 could actually do this in the container for you, but it's better to generate the file first